-CoReg: FSer 20, 21 and 30
+CoReq: FSer 20, 21 and 30; and Math 50 or higher (or prior completion)

 This course is an introduction to the fundamental concepts, skills and techniques of food preparation.
 Course coverage include basic cooking methods for soups, sauces and stocks, meats, poultry, seafood, vegetables and starches.
 Students will learn to identify, use and maintain equipment, tools and utensils in a safe and sanitary manner.
 (3 lec hrs., 9 lab hrs.)